2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/36.webp)

 Step 2: Insert your Wallet connection credentials provided by Alby.
-On the Dashboard of, Alby, click on Wallet.
+On the Dashboard of Alby, click on Wallet.
 Here you will find "Wallet Connection Credentials".
 Copy these credentials.
 Paste the credentials from Alby into the Connection configuration field in BTCPay Server.

 ![image](assets/en/37.webp)

 Step 3: After providing BTCPay Server with the Connection details, click the "Test Connection" button to ensure the connection is working properly.
 Notice the "Connection to lightning node successful" message at the top of your screen.
-This confirms that everything works in order.
+This confirms that everything is working as expected.

 ![image](assets/en/38.webp)

-Step 4: Click save, and your store is now connected with a lightning node by Alby.
+Step 4: Click "Save," and your store is now connected to a Lightning node by Alby.

 ![image](assets/en/39.webp)

 **!Note!**

-Never trust a custodian Lightning solution to more value than you are willing to lose.
+Never trust a custodian Lightning solution with more value than you are willing to lose.

 ### Skill Summary

-In this section you learned:
+In this section, you learned:

 - How to connect an internal or external Lightning node
 - The contents and function of various Lightning-related tiles in the Dashboard
 - How to configure Lightning wallet using Voltage Surge or Alby

-### Knowledge assessment Practical Review
+###

 Describe some of the various options for connecting a Lightning wallet to your store.